Mugambi-Ian/pavs-student/README.md

 It provides students with the following options:
   -_Selecting between team and solo projects._
-  -_Registering said team or solo projects._
+  -_Registering team's or solo projects._
   -_Acquring a project commencement approval from the admin._
   -_Provides in app group chat for team members._
+  -_Allows students to submit their projects via mobile phones._

+## Getting Started